E-delweiss/bilberry_assessment/README.md

 # Building the model
-This part refers to the [modelBuilder](modelBuilder.py) script.
+This part is refering to the [modelBuilder](modelBuilder.py) script.
 Since we do not have a lot of images, I used pretrained model on ImageNet from [ImageNet Large Scale Visual Recognition Challenge](https://arxiv.org/pdf/1409.0575.pdf).
 ## ResNet
 I decided to take ResNet34 from [*Deep Residual Learning for Image Recognition*](https://arxiv.org/pdf/1512.03385.pdf) as a baseline.
 I previously worked with this model and it is a well documented one and a lot of projects are based on this one.